antfu/talks/2025-05-23/src/slides.md

 </div>

 <!--
-Before we talk about the new exciting stuff, let me first quickly go through the tools for migrating your legacy config to the new flat config, in case you might need them.
+Before we talk about the new exciting stuff, let me first introduce you the tool for migrating your legacy config to the new flat config, in case you might need them.

-We have a CLI `@eslint/migrate-config` that automatically convert your legacy config file to flat config. [click] Some runtime utilities for compatibility will be introduced automatically along the way as well.
+We have an official CLI `@eslint/migrate-config` that automatically convert your legacy config file to flat config. [click] Some runtime utilities for compatibility will be introduced automatically along the way as well.

 I would recommend you check the ESLint docs and migration guide for more detailed instructions.
 -->